Iron–sulfur cluster biosynthesis: Mechanisms

-The persulfide contains the functional group R-S-S-H, which functions as a source of "inorganic sulfur" that will comprise the Fe-S proteins.
-Subsequently, the IscS transfers its "extra' sulfur to IscU In addition to IscS and IscU, bacterial Fe-S assembly requires IscA, an 11 kDa protein of uncertain function.
+The persulfide functional group R-S-S-H functions as a source of "inorganic sulfur" that will be incorporated into Fe-S clusters.
+Subsequently, IscS transfers this "extra" sulfur to IscU.
+In addition to IscS and IscU, bacterial Fe-S assembly requires IscA, an 11 kDa protein of uncertain function.

-The Suf system for iron-sulfur cluster biosynthesis is generally similar to the Isc system (and the Nif system).
+The Suf system for iron–sulfur cluster biosynthesis is generally similar to the Isc system (and the Nif system).
 The analogy extends to the existence of SufA, SufS, and SufU.
-The Suf system operates with fewer chaparones.
+The Suf system operates with fewer chaperones.